 There are dozens, if not hundreds, of word games, each with their own twist.
 Here are a few that I've enjoyed playing, which have improved my vocabulary along the way.

-My favorites at the moment are Word Streak With Friends, which is a two-minute word search game in three rounds, and Qiktionary, which is a more relaxing guessing game that rewards you with fascinating facts.
+My favorite at the moment is Qiktionary, which is a relaxing guessing game that rewards you with fascinating facts.

 Words For That collects user-submitted suggestions for new words and usage examples.
 Although it won't teach you accepted English vocabulary, it's a fun creative outlet.
 Browse entries by most popular, new and "up-and-coming," or submit your own.